kevinbretscher/Longpia/README.md

 - Medaka seems to run slower then other pipelines.
 I suspect it is because we use a much more recent version with more recent models.
 - Longpia will finish all assembly jobs before continueing.
 - I found Autocycler struggles with large complext genomes like streptomyces unless sequenced deeply and with long reads.
+- If file quotas are an issue on your HPC, skip Busco as it generates many small files.